Skip to main content

 Entry requirements

-BBB-BBCat A Level including a minimum grade B in Chemistry and one other relevant Science subject.
+BBB-BBCat A Level including a minimum grade B in Chemistry and one of the following relevant Science subjects: Biology, Physics, Mathematics or Psychology.
 The endorsement for practical work is an essential part of Science A Level study and is a requirement for entry to our degree course.

-120-112 UCAS tariff points from a combination of Level 3 qualifications including a minimum grade B in A Level Chemistry and one other relevant A Level Science subject.
+120-112 UCAS tariff points from a combination of Level 3 qualifications including a minimum grade B in A Level Chemistry and one of the following relevant Science subjects: Biology, Physics, Mathematics or Psychology.
 The endorsement for practical work is an essential part of Science A Level study and is a requirement for entry to our degree course.

 Merit at T Level in Science including a grade B in A Level Chemistry and one other relevant Science subject.